canhunan1/AugGraffitiDev/README.md

                 new Response.Listener<String>() {
                     @Override
-                    // no idea why enter in this function 3 times when just sending GPS information just once. public void onResponse(String response) {
+                    public void onResponse(String response) {
                         //The format of the response is "tagId,Latitude,Longitude" String[] tagLoc = response.trim().split("[,]+");